Corporate Governance Statement

 The responsibilities of the Committee include:

-The Board has established a sub committee comprising BJ Harker, MJ Cooney and IS Knowles to oversee any transaction to be undertaken by the Company in relation to on-market share buybacks.
+The Board has established a sub committee including BJ Harker, MJ Cooney and IS Knowles to oversee any transaction to be undertaken by the Company in relation to on-market share buybacks.

 As a listed issuer TrustPower is required to disclose in its Annual Report whether, and to what extent, its corporate governance principles materially differ from the NZX Corporate Governance Best Practice Code.